-To estimate the relative energy consumption per ton of production, Clariant accounts for all the energy it consumes described above (Scope 1 and Scope 2).
+To estimate the relative energy consumption per ton of production, Clariant accounts for all the energy it consumes as described above.
+Energy consumption outside of the organization is accounted for through the $CO_2$ footprint of the raw materials Clariant purchases.
+Data are gathered as part of Scope 3 emissions.